 Check Link to File and Display as Icon buttons.

-You will find the file is appearing as an icon.
-Click on it to open it directly from Word 2010.
+You will find the file appears as an icon.
+Click on it to open it directly from Word.

-The idea of sharing this tip is to allow you to interlink your important documents so that if any user wants to view them he can open it directly from your Word 2010 document rather than searching the whole hard disk to locate that particular file.
+The idea is to enable you to interlink your important documents so that, when a user wants to view them, they can open them directly from your Word document rather than searching the entire hard disk to locate the file.